Engelbert Broda: Scientific career

-After moving to the United Kingdom in 1938, Broda settled in England and was a post-doctoral researcher at University College London where he investigated the transformations of light in chemical energy at the Medical Research Council.
-In 1941, Broda was a staff scientist at the Cavendish Laboratory of the University of Cambridge where he investigated on radioactivity, electronegativity, and the structure of atoms,mainly as part of Actinide chemistry, a sub-branch of nuclear chemistry.
+After being interned twice upon his arrival to the UK, Broda settled in England and was employed as a post-doctoral researcher at University College London, where he investigated the transformations of light into chemical energy at the Medical Research Council.

+Supported by William Bragg, he was employed as a staff scientist at the Cavendish Laboratory, University of Cambridge, in 1941, where he investigated on radioactivity and nuclear fission.